 - Outdated email client

-- Re-verify your Gmail log-in details
+- Verify your Gmail log-in details

-- Turn on IMAP and Allow less secure apps associated with your Gmail account
+- Turn on IMAP and Allow less secure apps

-- Check your Microsoft Outlook and configure appropriately
+- Configure your Microsoft Outlook

-- Verify if 2-step verification is enabled, then generate an app-specific password
+- Verify if 2-step verification is enabled

-- Update your Email Client (Outlook)
+- Update your email client (Outlook)

-Step 1: Re-verify your Gmail log-in details
+1. Verify your Gmail log-in details

 By simply verifying your log-in details to ensure that they are correct might save you a lot of stress.
 Hence, it should be your first point of call.